brendancarr34/MIPS-CPU/README.md

 > **Some of the files needed to compile this processor fully are not included here**
 >
 > - ALU is missing the adder, addsub, and fulladder modules.
-> - Memory is missing the screen memory, bitmap memory, and data memory modules
+> - Memory is missing the screen memory, bitmap memory, instruction memory, and data memory modules